The algebra of Feistel-Toffoli schemes: Introduction

+In view of the starting examples, where $ {E_X(f)}$ was bijective, we note that this homomorphism property implies that the monoid $E_X(\sm^X)$ is a subgroup of the automorphism group of the free $\sm$-act over $X$, provided that the monoid $\sm$ and, hence, the monoid $\sm^X$ even is a group.

-This construction will be shown to be functorial in the following sense: The assignments $X\mapsto \sm^X$ and $X\mapsto E_X(\sm^X) $ define contravariant functors $P^\ast_\sm$ and $Q^\ast_\sm$ from $\Set$ to $\Set$ which are naturally isomorphic by means of the family $(E_X)_X$.
+This construction will be shown to be functorial in the following sense: the assignments $X\mapsto \sm^X$ and $X\mapsto E_X(\sm^X) $ define contravariant functors $P^\ast_\sm$ and $Q^\ast_\sm$ from $\Set$ to $\Set$ which are naturally isomorphic by means of the family $(E_X)_X$.
 This is in other words: the natural transformation $(E_X)_X$ determines a cartesian isomorphism between the discrete fibrations $P_\sm$ and $Q_\sm$ over $\Set$ whose base change functors are the functors $P^\ast_\sm$ and $Q^\ast_\sm$.

-All of this generalizes quite obviously to any category $\BC$ with finite products instead of $\Set$.
-Having in mind that a monoid is a one-object internal category in $\Set$ one may wonder whether even a generalization to \em arbitrary \em internal categories in \em arbitrary \em finitely complete categories $\BC$ is possible; and this the more so, since an internal category in $\BC$, which has $O$ as its object of objects, is the same as a monoid in a certain monoidal category $\BC_O$; since $\BC_O$ contains an isomorphic copy of $\BC/O$ as a full monoidal subcategory, one is lead to the following conjecture.\footnote{ $\BC_O$ is the monoidal category $\BC_O:=\Span(\BC)(O,O)$, where $\Span(\BC)$ denotes the bicategory of spans in $\BC$ (see below). {Note that the categories $Span(\Set)(1,1)= Set_1$, $\Set/1$ and $\Set$ are isomorphic. }} \em All of the above can be generalized to pairs $(X,\sm)$ where $\sm$ is an internal category in $\BC$ and $X$ is an object of $\BC/O$. \em The proof of this conjecture then is the purpose of this note, where particular emphasis is given to the question in which sense the occuring constructions are functorial.
+All of this generalizes quite obviously to any category $\BC$ with finite products instead of the category $\Set$ of (small) sets as will be shown in Section \ref{sec:2}.
+Having in mind that a monoid is a one-object internal category in $\Set$ one may wonder whether even a generalization to \em arbitrary \em internal categories in \em arbitrary \em finitely complete categories $\BC$ is possible; and this the more so, since an internal category in $\BC$, which has $O$ as its object of objects, is the same as a monoid in a certain monoidal category $\BC_O$; since $\BC_O$ contains an isomorphic copy of $\BC/O$ as a full monoidal subcategory, one is lead to the following conjecture.\footnote{ $\BC_O$ is the monoidal category $\BC_O:=Span(\BC)(O,O)$, where $Span(\BC)$ denotes the bicategory of spans in $\BC$ (see below). {Note that the categories $Span(\Set)(1,1)= Set_1$, $\Set/1$ and $\Set$ are isomorphic. }} \em All of the above can be generalized to pairs $(X,\sm)$ where $\sm$ is an internal category in {a finitely complete category} $\BC$ and $X$ is an object of $\BC/O$. \em The proof of this conjecture then is the purpose of this note, where particular emphasis is given to the question in which sense the occurring constructions are functorial.
+The main part of this note, Section \ref{sec:3}, contains the proof of this conjecture, where particular emphasis is given to the question in which sense the occurring constructions are functorial.